parkjinman98/Manual/src/body.md

 ```

 # Tutorials
 The tutorials below go through preparing the calibration dataset, model compile and inference steps.

 ## Preparing Calibration Data
 To compile the model, you should prepare the calibration dataset (the pre-processed inputs for the model) for quantization.
-There are three ways to make calibration dataset as follows:
+There are three ways to make the calibration dataset as follows:

 (i) Pre-process the raw calibration dataset and save it as numpy tensors.
 (ii) Utilize a pre-processing configuration YAML file (only for images).
 (iii) Use a manually defined pre-processing function (only for images).

 @<b> Important @</b> The process of making a calibration dataset may vary depending on whether you compile the model for CPU offloading or not.
-By default, Qubee compiles the model without CPU offloading.
+Currently, qubee compiles the model without CPU offloading by default.
 In this scenario, the pre-processed input shape should be in the format (H, W, C).
 On the other hand, when CPU offloading is employed, the pre-processed input shape should match the input shape that the original model takes.

-### Pre-process raw calibration dataset and store them as numpy tensors
+### Pre-process raw calibration dataset and save it as numpy tensors
 You can save the pre-processed calibration dataset as numpy tensors and use them to compile the model.
 An example code is shown below.
-The following code assumes that images to be used for calibration is prepared in directory `/workspace/sample/calibration/imagenet`.
+The following code assumes that images to be used for calibration is prepared in directory `/workspace/cali_imagenet`.

 ```python
 import os
 import numpy as np